 Medina Spirit wins 2021 Kentucky Derby: See full results, payouts

-Medina Spirit wins 2021 Kentucky Derby: See full results, payouts originally appeared on NBC Sports Northwest
+Medina Spirit wins 2021 Kentucky Derby: See full results, payouts originally appeared on NBC Sports Philadelphia

 Medina Spirit helped put the spirit back in the Kentucky Derby.